-Even if your property doesn’t have a restaurant, you can still offer your guests healthy nutritional choices.
-Some ideas include offering a range of wholesome selections for breakfast, complimentary in-room or lobby fruit bowls (you can wrap washed fruit with safe cling wrap) displayed with a card that says “help yourself to a fresh, organic apple!,” organic fair-trade coffee, and healthy vending machines.
+Even if your property doesn’t have a restaurant, you can still offer strong nutritional choices.
+Some ideas include a range of wholesome breakfast selections, complimentary in-room or lobby fruit bowls (you can cover washed fruit with compostable wrap), and healthy vending machines.

-Reassess your space: are there any underutilized areas indoors or out?
-Perhaps you do have a small, unused, well-ventilated space that could suit a couple of fitness machines, or an open, flat outdoor area where you could set up a badminton net.
+Reassess your space: Are there any underutilized areas indoors or out?
+Perhaps you have a small, unused, well-ventilated room for a couple fitness machines or an open outdoor area where you could set up a badminton net.

 Relaxation for Body and Mind

-Properties with on-site spas should have relaxing experiences down pat, but for the spa-less, consider the possibility of outsourcing in-room massage services or on-site meditation instruction, depending on your typical guest profile (business travelers and honeymooners, for example, are likely to appreciate this).
+Properties with on-site spas should have relaxation down pat, but for the spa-less, consider outsourcing in-room manicures or on-site meditation instruction, depending on your typical guest profile.
+(Business travelers and honeymooners are likely to appreciate this.)

 Healthy Work Habits

-This is by no means an exhaustive list of ideas.
-As long as you remain true to the unique character of your property, and relevant to your particular guests, you can get as creative as you wish!
+As long as you remain true to the unique character of your property and relevant to your particular guests, you can be as creative as you wish with your wellness ideas.
 Generally, the more creative you are, the more you will stand out.
-And, finally, remember to promote any wellness initiatives on your website and social media.
+And, finally, remember to promote these wellness initiatives on your website and social media.

 Editor’s note: This post was originally published February 2015 and updated October 2022.